hurdg/hurdg.github.io/content/authors/admin/_index.md

     url: https://science.ucalgary.ca/data-science

 # Short bio (displayed in user profile at end of posts)
-bio: Cutting edge artificial intelligence and remote landscapes tend remain isolated from one another.
-I'm looking to change that.
-I am passionate about the understudied niches of biological systems where I believe advanced mathematical models can reveal astounding discoveries.
+bio:

 # Interests to show in About widget
 interests:
   - Biological Systems
   - Artificial Intelligence
-  - Meaningful Applications
+  - Building Meaningful Applications

 # Education to show in About widget
 education: